 - If your circumstances change, you can change the amount you save, or take a break from saving altogether.

-Under current legislation, you can start taking your personal pension between ages 50 and 75, at which time you can choose to receive up to 30% of the fund as a tax free lump sum, with the balance used to provide you with a regular income.
+Current legislation states that you will be able to start taking your benefits when you are between the ages of 61 and 70 (or any other age specified in S.L.
+123.163 under the Income Tax Act, or any Regulations substituting this legislation).
+At which time you can choose to receive up to 30% of the fund as a tax free lump sum, with the balance used to provide you with a regular income.

 What you get back will depend on our investment performance and the bonuses we add.
 Future bonuses are not guaranteed.
 The value of your pension plan will be less than illustrated if the bonuses declared are lower than illustrated.